ethersphere/swarm-guide/contents/architecture.rst

    message
    storage layer

-The actual storage layer of swarm consists of two main components, the :dfn:`localstore` and the :dfn:`netstore`.
+The actual storage layer of Swarm consists of two main components, the :dfn:`localstore` and the :dfn:`netstore`.
 The local store consists of an in-memory fast cache (:dfn:`memory store`) and a persistent disk storage (:dfn:`dbstore`).
-The NetStore is extending local store to a distributed storage of swarm and implements the :dfn:`distributed preimage archive (DPA)`.
+The NetStore is extending local store to a distributed storage of Swarm and implements the :dfn:`distributed preimage archive (DPA)`.

 .. image:: img/storage-layer.svg
-   :alt: High level storage layer in swarm
+   :alt: High level storage layer in Swarm

 Files
 ---------